Click the name of each option for more details.

 Concrete has seen a rise in popularity as an option, particularly in large indoor and outdoor kitchens.
 With added pigment, concrete can be made to match any kitchen.
 It’s sturdy and durable, but it’s also porous, so you’ll need to have it properly sealed to prevent stains.
 It’s not the same stuff you see on sidewalks and blocks, though it is structurally similar.
 Concrete countertops can actually be very pretty and artistic.

-Compared to natural stone, concrete is a bargain.
+Surprisingly, concrete countertops aren’t cheap and they are no bargain compared to natural stone.
 Expect to pay around $70 to $150 per s.f. installed and know that the price could vary depending on the types of dyes or pigments used to stain the concrete as well as whether you have it poured on site or use pre-formed slabs.

 A few decades ago, the only solid surface countertops you could find were branded under the Corian logo.
 After the patent on the name ‘solid surface’ ran out, more companies lined up to offer their own versions of the space-age stuff.
 Because of the special binders used in the sealant, solid surface counters have no seams and appear to be all one long, continuous piece.
 They’re neat, functional, and attractive, plus they don’t cost as much as stone slabs do.